5 Common Customer Complaints in Retail [2023 Update]

 The retail industry is responsible for 1 in 4 American jobs, according to the National Retail Federation.
-That's spread across 3,793,621 retail establishments accounting for $2.6 trillion in total global domestic product in the U.S, based on the most recent NRF reporting.
+That's spread across 4,185,135 retail establishments accounting for $1.6 trillion in total global domestic product in the U.S, based on NRF reporting from May 2020.

 2. Billing Issues

-Inaccurate and multiple charges, pricing mistakes and failure to implement coupons, sales codes and consumer rewards all fall under the umbrella of billing issues.
+Inaccurate charges, pricing mistakes, and failure to implement coupons, sales codes, or consumer rewards are all common billing issues that may cause frustration or inconvenience for customers.
 Billing complaints tend to be among the most severe, as they directly relate to customers' finances.

 3. E-commerce Problems

 The growth of internet usage has transformed the retail industry in the form of e-commerce.
-Data compiled by Statista showed that in 2017, 1.77 billion people worldwide are expected to purchase goods and services online, with the number forecast to grow exponentially from there.
+Data compiled by Statista showed that in 2021, over 2.14 billion people worldwide are expected to purchase goods and services online, with the number forecast to grow exponentially from there.
 This has led to a marked uptick in customer complaints associated with ordering errors and shipping mistakes.
-In short, the more orders pouring in, the greater the likelihood for a package to end up in the wrong location.
+The more online orders pouring in, the greater the likelihood for a package to end up in the wrong location.
+And with more people shopping online, it's crucial to solve customer issues quickly since switching retailers is now as simple as typing in a different URL.

-Closely linked to billing issues, refunds are another area where customers can easily become upset.
-If there is confusion regarding return policies, or refunds are inaccurate, retail businesses can count on unhappy customers.
-This is especially troublesome, as customers seeking refunds are already more likely to be unhappy with a business.
+Closely linked to billing issues, refund problems can also cause irritation for customers who are unhappy with their purchase.
+If there is confusion regarding return policies, or if refunds are inaccurate, retail businesses can count on unhappy customers.
+Unfortunately, customers seeking refunds are already more likely to be unhappy with a business.
 Problems with returns only exacerbate the situation.

 5. Product Quality

-Complaints relating to product quality can come in one of two forms: Either disappointment with the quality of a product itself or damage incurred by a product in the course of its delivery.
-Either way, customers are likely to complain to businesses themselves, their social circles and online review websites.
+Complaints relating to product quality can involve either disappointment with the quality of a product itself, or concerns with damage to the product in the course of its delivery.
+Either way, customers are likely to complain to businesses themselves, their own social circles, or online outlets such as Yelp or other social media.

 Solving Retail Customer Complaints